-Sixteen preliminary alternatives were identified, evaluated using a two-level progressive screening approach, and narrowed to four alternatives in the B&P Tunnel Project - Preliminary Alternatives Screening Report (FRA/MDOT, December 2014).
+Sixteen preliminary alternatives were identified and evaluated using a two-level progressive screening approach, and narrowed to four alternatives in the B&P Tunnel Project - Preliminary Alternatives Screening Report (FRA/MDOT, December 2014).
 The four preliminary alternatives retained for further design development and environmental study include Alternative 1: No-Build, Alternative 2: Restore/Rehabilitate Existing B&P Tunnel, Alternative 3: Great Circle Passenger Tunnel, and Alternative 11: Robert Street South.
+Alternative 11 has since been eliminated from consideration.

 These conceptual alternatives have evolved as the preliminary designs advanced.
-It was determined upon more detailed study of Alternatives 3 and 11 that several options could be accommodated within the general corridors of each, and that each of the options should be considered as part of the Project.
-This technical report considers Alternative 3 Options A, B, and C as well as Alternative 11 Options A and B (Figure 2).
-Alternative 2 is hereafter referred to as "Reconstruction and Modernization of the Existing Tunnel" to more accurately reflect the components of the alternative.
+It was determined upon more detailed study of Alternative 3 that several options could be accommodated within the general corridors of each, and that each of the options should be considered as part of the Project.
+This technical report considers Alternative 3A, 3B, and 3C (Figure 2).
+Alternative 2 is hereafter referred to as

+"Reconstruction and Modernization of the Existing Tunnel" to more accurately reflect the components of the alternative.